sourcegraph/sourcegraph-public-snapshot/doc/user/search/queries.md

 | **visibility:any, visibility:public, visibility:private** | Filter results to only public or private repositories.
 The default is to include both private and public repositories. | [`type:repo visibility:public`](https://sourcegraph.com/search?q=type:repo+visibility:public) |
 | **stable:yes** | Ensures a deterministic result order.
 Applies only to file contents.
 Limited to at max `count:5000` results.
 Note this field should be removed if you're using the pagination API, which already ensures deterministic results. | [`func stable:yes count:10`](https://sourcegraph.com/search?q=func+stable:yes+count:30&patternType=literal) |

 Multiple or combined **repo:** and **file:** keywords are intersected.
 For example, `repo:foo repo:bar` limits your search to repositories whose path contains **both** _foo_ and _bar_ (such as _github.com/alice/foobar_).
 To include results from repositories whose path contains **either** _foo_ or _bar_, use `repo:foo|bar`.

-`-content` requires the experimental `migrateParser: true` option in the site settings and is currently only supported for literal and regexp queries on indexed repositories.

 ## Operators